Should I Watch..? Showgirls

 Determined to rise to the top, Nomi is visited at work by Cristal and her boyfriend Zack who works as the entertainment director at the Stardust who requests a private lap-dance from Nomi to humiliate her.
-Despite this, Nomi exploits her relationships with Cristal, Molly and Zack to slowly work her way into the chorus-line at Goddess and from then on, she refuses to let anything get in her way...
+Despite this, Nomi exploits her relationships with Cristal, Molly and Zack to slowly work her way into the chorus-line at Goddess.
+From then on, she refuses to let anything or anyone get in her way...

 Trailer (safe for work!)

 12th January, 1996

 Worst Picture Of The Decade, Worst Picture, Worst Actress (Berkeley), Worst Screen Couple (any two cast members), Worst Director, Worst Screenplay, Worst New Star (Berkeley), Worst Original Song ("Walk Into The Wind")

 Worst Drama Of Our First 25 Years, Worst Actor (MacLachlan), Worst Supporting Actor (Davi), Worst Supporting Actor (Alan Rachins), Worst Supporting Actress (Gershon), Worst Supporting Actress (Lin Tucci), Worst Remake (considered a remake of "All About Eve")